Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Volume-traffic anomaly detection

 \subsection{Bayesian approaches to volume-traffic anomaly detection}

 Volume-traffic anomaly detection is concerned with detecting cyber attacks that produce changes in traffic measures such as the packet rate.
 The main goal is to detect as fast as possible changes in the normal behaviour.
 Once a change has been detected an alarm needs to be sent off so that the system can be checked and then decide whether there has been an attack or not (false alarm).
 It is important to remark that false alarms could yield important interruptions in the computer network, so there is a need to find the true change by seeking a low false positive rate as well.
-This yields a tradeoff between the detection delay and the false alarm rate that we need to consider for the detection procedure.
+This yields a tradeoff that as explained in Section 3.2 needs to be analysed and consider for the detection procedure.
 The methods used to analyse these kind of data are mainly based on the statistical theory of change-point analysis.